-In addition, to obtain the DS's in dynamic and streaming graphs, some recent works have studied the DS maintenance problem, which aims to find the updated DS efficiently when the graph has been changed.
-Specifically, the algorithm \texttt{PeelApp} proposed by Bahmani et al.~\cite{bahmani2012densest} is also suitable for streaming graphs; Das Sarma et al.~\cite{das2012dense} adopted the same techniques to maintain the densest graph on the distributed congest model.
+To obtain the DS in dynamic and streaming graphs, some recent works have studied the DS maintenance problem, which aims to find the updated DS efficiently when the graph has been changed.
+Specifically, the algorithm \texttt{PeelApp} proposed by Bahmani et al.~\cite{bahmani2012densest} is also suitable for streaming graphs; Das Sarma et al.~\cite{das2012dense} adopted the same techniques to maintain the DS on the distributed congest model.
 Similarly, the ($1+\epsilon$)-approximation algorithms on static graphs proposed by Bahmani et al.~\cite{bahmani2014efficient} can be applied to dynamic graphs.

-Subsequently, Bhattacharya et al.~\cite{bhattacharya2015space} realized a 1-pass streaming algorithm with an approximation of $2+\epsilon$ by designing a subtle data structure and gave a full dynamic DS algorithm with an approximation of $4+\epsilon$, where the amortized time complexity of each update is $O(poly(\log n,\epsilon-1))$.
-Epasto et al.~\cite{epasto2015efficient} proposed a fully dynamic DSD algorithm with an approximation of $2+\epsilon$ based on \texttt{PeelApp}.
+Subsequently, Bhattacharya et al.~\cite{bhattacharya2015space} developed a 1-pass streaming algorithm with a ($2+\epsilon$) approximation ratio by designing a subtle data structure.
+They also provided a fully dynamic DS algorithm with a ($4+\epsilon$) approximation ratio, featuring an amortized update time and space complexities of $O(poly(\log n,\epsilon^{-1}))$ and $\tilde{O}(n)$, respectively.
+Their approach effectively addresses the challenge of applying $l_0$ samplers~\cite{cormode2014unifying}.
+Epasto et al.~\cite{epasto2015efficient} proposed a fully dynamic DSD algorithm with an approximation of ($2+\epsilon$) based on \texttt{PeelApp}.
 The amortized time of each update operation of the algorithm is $O(\log^2 n/\epsilon^2)$, where edges are randomly deleted.
-Saurabh and Wang~\cite{sawlani2020near} proposed a fully dynamic DSD algorithm with an approximation of $1+\epsilon$.
-The algorithm is also implemented by solving the dual problem of LP.
-Specifically, the algorithm transforms the problem into a problem of assigning edge loads to associated vertices to minimize the maximum load between vertices.
+Esfandiari et al.~\cite{esfandiari2015applications} improved the algorithms presented in~\cite{bhattacharya2015space} by introducing a $(1+\epsilon)$-approximation algorithm using $\tilde{O}(n)$ space, which employs min-wise independent hashing combined with fast multi-point polynomial evaluation.
+McGregor et al.~\cite{mcgregor2015densest} proposed a single-pass algorithm with an approximation ratio of $(1+\epsilon)$.
+It uses $O(\epsilon^{-2} n \text{polylog}(n))$ space and processes each stream update in $polylog(n)$ time, and incurs $poly(n)$ post-processing time.
+Saurabh and Wang~\cite{sawlani2020near} proposed a fully dynamic DSD algorithm with an approximation ratio of $1+\epsilon$.
+The algorithm is also implemented by solving the dual problem of LP, which transforms the problem into a problem of assigning edge loads to associated vertices to minimize the maximum load between vertices.
 In the worst case, the running time of each update operation is $O(poly(\log n,\epsilon^{-1}))$.